Nishikigoi (Koi Fish)

 View all different types of koi varieties!

-The Beauty Of This Living Jewel
+The Beauty Of Koi Fish , the Living Jewel

 As the varieties expanded with differing levels of quality, Nishikigoi started being distinguished by their coloration, patterning, and scalation.
 In many koi shows, Nishikigoi are judged by these distinguishing qualities along with body conformation or shape and how it swims.